NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 Troubleshooting
 ---------------

--   If Terraform Command fails check if Environment Variable is set for $PATH in your system - [guide](https://jeffbrown.tech/install-terraform-windows/)
+-   If Terraform Command fails, check if Environment Variable is set for $PATH in your system - [guide](https://jeffbrown.tech/install-terraform-windows/)

 -   If `kubectl` commands fail, fetch credentials using: